hasu234/font-classifier/README.md

 ## Running on Docker
 From the project directory, run the following command to build and run the classifier.
 Make sure the docker daemon is running.
-* Build the Docker image by running
+* Build the Docker image by running  (First time only)
 ```
 docker build -t font-classifier .
 ```